crypdex/flows/README.md

 ## Introduction

-A SmartSwap is a tiny program that directs the Crypdex platform how to perform your cryptocurrency swap.
-When submitted to Crypdex, each SmartSwap is bound to a persistent, asset address.
+A Flow is a tiny program that directs the Crypdex platform how to perform your cryptocurrency swap.
+When submitted to Crypdex, each Flow is bound to a persistent, asset address.

-**Simple Authoring:** SmartSwaps are written in YAML and registered with Crypdex through an API call or at the command line using the Crypdex CLI.
+**Simple Authoring:** Flows are written in YAML and registered with Crypdex through an API call or at the command line using the Crypdex CLI.

-**Simple Immutablility:** Just like smart contracts on the Ethereum network, SmartSwaps are immutable.
-Once saved they cannot be modified, though they can be disabled.
-This protects the owner from accidental modifications that would change the behavior of a running swap.

 ## Authoring

-SmartSwaps have 3 primary sections:
+Flows have 3 primary sections:

 - **Trigger**
 - **Actions**
 - **Schedule** (optional)

-SmartSwaps can be authored in YAML or JSON (coming soon)
+Flows can be authored in YAML or JSON (coming soon)

 ```yaml
 trigger: 'balance > 10'